 Periods during which advisers have the most demands on their time include the week before the start of Priority Registration, the first two weeks of Priority Registration, the week prior to classes, and the first week of classes.
 Therefore, you are urged to see your advisor or change your college or major during lower demand periods so that you will have a shorter wait or have easier access to an appointment with an advisor.

 The college advisor at the Office of Online & Distance Education, 1520 N 20th Circle (20th and Holdrege), is available to advise students who are taking online/distance courses.
 Contact the Office of Online & Distance Education, (402) 472-5515, to speak with the advisor.

-All students in the College can meet with professional advisers in the Arts and Sciences Advising Center, 107 Oldfather Hall for assistance with choosing or changing majors and minors, understanding degree requirements and audits, completing paperwork, adding/dropping courses, and planning for graduation.
-Students in the College who have declared a major will also be assigned a chief major advisor in their major field of study.
-If you have questions about a particular major or minor field of study, contact the chief advisor.
-A complete list of chief advisers is available in the Advising Center or at cas.unl.edu.
+All students in the College can meet with professional advisers in the Arts and Sciences Academic and Career Advising Center, 107 Oldfather Hall for assistance with choosing or changing majors and minors, understanding degree requirements and audits, completing paperwork, adding/dropping courses, and planning for graduation.
+Students in the College who have declared a major will also be assigned a departmental advisor in their major field of study.
+If you have questions about a particular major or minor field of study, contact the major advisor.
+A complete list of major advisors is available online or at the Advising Center.